NathanBuiPDX/CS465P/hw1/_instructions.md

    Go to ‘Settings’ → ‘Manage Access’ → click the “Invite a collaborator’ button.
 Search for everyone's names or GitHub handles.
    All GitHub handles were shared during the first discussion.
 See the Canvas home page for your TA's GitHub handle.

-5. Add the private GitHub repository you created as a remote.
+5. Add the GitHub repository you created as a remote.

 ```console
 $ git remote add origin git@github.com:student-username/student-repo-fullstack.git